Layout Components

 Columns

 The Columns component helps you display multiple fields side-by-side in a single row.
 It’s useful for saving vertical space and creating a more compact layout.
-Columns are responsive and will stack vertically on smaller screens.
+Columns are responsive and will stack vertically and collapse when the form is rendered on a mobile device.

 Unique Setting Description